2 Rope Takate Kote (Wrap Twice) [Level 2]

 - Rotating a little before locking lets you get the rest of the way by tightening the loose stem

-- Sometimes you can get the rotation just by yanking
+- Sometimes you can get (some) rotation just by yanking (not reliable)

 - If you pinch wraps together, can keep even and encourage to rotate